carvel-dev/imgpkg/docs/air-gapped-workflow.md

 You want to ensure Kubernetes application does not rely on images from external registries when deployed.

-This scenario _also_ applies for ensuring that all images are consolidated into a single registry even if that registry is not air-gapped.
+This scenario _also_ applies when trying to ensure that all images are consolidated into a single registry, even if that registry is not air-gapped.

 ## Prerequisites

 To complete this workflow you will need access to an OCI registry like Docker Hub, and optionally, a Kubernetes cluster.
-(If you would like to use a local registry (with local Kubernetes cluster), try using [Kind](https://kind.sigs.k8s.io/docs/user/local-registry/))
+(If you would like to use a local registry and Kubernetes cluster, try using [Kind](https://kind.sigs.k8s.io/docs/user/local-registry/))

-If you would like to deploy the results of this scenario to your Kubernetes cluster, download [`kbld`](https://get-kbld.io/) and kubectl.
+If you would like to deploy the results of this scenario to your Kubernetes cluster, you will additionally need [`kbld`](https://get-kbld.io/) and kubectl.

 ---
 ## Step 1: Finding bundle in source registry

-If you already have a bundle pushed to the registry, continue with the next step.
+If you have already pushed a bundle to the registry, continue to the next step.

 If you are trying to bundle your own or third-part software, you will need to create a bundle.
 Refer to basic workflow's ["Step 1: Creating the bundle" and "Step 2: Pushing the bundle to registry"](basic-workflow.md#step-1-creating-the-bundle).